 Job growth is predicted to hover around the average for all professions, according to the U.S. Bureau of Labor Statistics.
 From 2014 to 2024, the profession is estimated to grow 7 percent, or nearly 30,000 new employment opportunities.
-This is largely due to an increasing demand for early childhood education resulting from earlier enrollments in preschool.
+This is largely due to the increasing demand for early childhood education resulting from earlier enrollments in preschool.

 Preschool teachers can work in a variety of settings, including public and private schools, child care centers, charitable organizations and other licensed educational facilities.
-The pay offered by these institutions varies, as does the requirements for employment.
+The pay offered by these institutions varies, as do the requirements for employment.
 This is especially true for different states, so contact your state department of education to understand your individual early childhood education requirements.

 Becoming a preschool teacher

 In conjunction with your educational background in early childhood education, there are several additional skills which can be critical for success as a preschool teacher.
 Most essential are patience and stamina.
 Caring for and working with children ranging in ages from 1 to 5 requires patience.
 It also requires physical stamina, since young children are very active and learn best when engaged in educational games and physical play.
 Other important skills for the job include:

 - Engaging students through creative lessons that are adaptable to suit different learning styles.